Information for Applicants

 Once the apprenticeship is complete, will the position naturally roll into regular employment, or would I need to reapply for a permanent position?

 Apprenticeships for new staff are offered as fixed-term contracts that are long enough for you to complete your training successfully.
-Towards the end of your contract you can access support to help you apply for other positions within the College.
-Find out what some of our recent graduating apprentices have done on completion of their programmes.
+On completion, we will support you to apply for other positions within the College or outside.

 Is there a relocation allowance or accommodation provided?

-The College can provide information and support; however, relocation and accommodation costs must be covered by the apprentice.
+We are not able to provide accommodation for apprentices.
+Any relocation and accommodation costs must be covered by the apprentice.